 In 2005, the fire department purchases 2 new ALS Rescue Squads.
 The first one purchased was a demonstration model, saving the department several thousand dollars.
 Within a few short months, the second, identical squad was purchased.

 In December of 2011, due to major water problems with the fire stations flat roof, the process of putting a pitched roof on the entire building begins.

 Update: Pitched roof and all interior repairs (new carpeting and ceiling tiles thru out, and all rooms repainted) were completed, June 2012.

 February 2012, took delivery of our new Pierce Engine 4127.
 This new engine will be taking the place of the older engine 4127 and heavy rescue 4171, combining two trucks into one.

 2014, purchased new GMC Sierra, 1 ton, 4wd, "First Responder" vehicle.

 November 2017.
 Completed replacing all older SCBA's (Self Contained Breathing Apparatus) with all new MSA G1's.
 Engine 4127, Engine/Tanker 4121, and Aerial Ladder 4141 now have all the new G1's.
 These feature quick connect bottles, heads up LED display, loud and clear communication, improved comfort balance and fit, rechargeable battery, and integrated technology for future expansion.
 (Bluetooth, RFID, Long range radio)

-Today, the ALL volunteer fire department runs on a yearly budget of $300,000, with 20 members, operating nine pieces of equipment.
+Today, the ALL volunteer fire department runs on a yearly budget of $300,000, with 12 members, operating seven pieces of equipment.